philsturgeon/awesome-earth/README.md

 - [Happy Cow](https://www.happycow.net) - 🌎 Reduce or avoid meat entirely by finding great vegetarian or vegan food all over the world.
 - [Improve how you do laundry](https://greenlivingideas.com/2014/09/23/3-easy-ways-to-green-your-laundry/) - 🌎 6 Tips for a More Sustainable Laundry Routine
 - [Sonny](https://www.indiegogo.com/projects/sonny-a-portable-bidet-for-eco-conscious-humans/x/17318484#/) -  A sustainable alternative to wipes and paper for better hygiene and a greener planet.
-- [threadUP](https://www.thredup.com/) - 🇺🇸 Second hand clothes, upcycled to avoid the electricity, carbon, etc waste of making new clothes, and keeping them from a landfill.
-Women and kids but nothing for men.
-- [Dabchy](https://www.dabchy.com/) - 🇹🇳 Tunisian second hand clothes marketplace.
 - [The Good Roll](https://www.thegoodroll.nl) - 🇳🇱 Mail order 100% tree-friendly toilet paper made from post-consumer recycled paper.
 50% of net profit from sales of The Good Roll is invested in the installation of safe toilets in East Africa.
 - [Grayl Water Filter](https://grayl.com/) - 🇺🇸 Water bottle with built in filter that works like a french press.
 Great for urban and outdoor use.
 - [iPhone 11 Bio Case from Moment](https://www.shopmoment.com/shop/iphone-bio-case/iphone-11) - A fully compostable protective case for your iPhone.
 Only compatible with iPhone 11 (for now).